 Accordingly, at this time, FDA has decided to prioritize use of its limited enforcement resources to address the sudden and dramatic increase in youth use of ENDS products, as well as to focus on health and safety concerns connected to ENDS products such as vaping-associated lung injuries.

-For e-cigarettes, FDA plans on targetting flavored pods or cartridges other than nicotine or menthol flavoring.
+For e-cigarettes, FDA plans on targeting flavored pods or cartridges other than nicotine or menthol flavoring.
 The agency will require manufacturers of these products to prove a public health benefit, likely making the products illegal.

 Not all flavored e-cigarettes will be banned.
 Shops that make their own vaping juice and non-cartridge based flavored liquids will still be allowed.